 Having access to Eurocom’s own motion capture studio was fantastic and enabled me to experiment with the latest technology, to direct many talented MoCap actors and to develop a a system for creating a gritty, contemporary, hand held feel to the camera work.
 Working closely in conjunction with other departments, plus a terrific team of animators, made my time at Eurocom an absolute pleasure.

 When Eurocom sadly closed its doors for the last time in November 2012, I was ready for my next adventure.
-Currently I am working on my 19th title, bringing enhanced cinematics to Rare’s (Microsoft Games Studios) latest AAA project.
+From there, I began work on my 19th title, bringing enhanced cinematics to Rare’s (Microsoft Games Studios) Kinect Sports Rivals for the Xbox One.